anshlabs716/syskit/README.md

 > ⚠️ macOS and BSD support are currently untested.

-> ⚠️ Archive creation and extraction are currently untested.
+> ⚠️ Archive creation and extraction are currently untested

+> ⚠️ Some tools may not work like they are supposed to if so either report it create a pull request or use a different version

+> ⚠️ some tools may not work also.

 ---